yadibolt/translade/README.md

 - The JavaScript part is bundled with **Webpack**
 - **Webpack** configuration file `webpack.config.js` is included in the source
-- It is easy as editing the contents, running webpack, that's it!
+- It is as easy as editing the contents, running webpack, that's it!

 ## ❗ Warning